ucbrise/mage-scripts/README.md

 Run `jupyter notebook` to start an IPython notebook.
 A web page (probably hosted on `localhost:8888`) should open up.
 Click on `graphs.ipynb` and run the first few cells.
 Eventually, you will reach a cell labeled, "Simple, Guided Example".
 Run the next two cells, ensuring that the variable `simple_guided_directory` is correct (this is the directory where the code will look for the log files you downloaded above).
 The next cell will show a bar graph with the data from the experiment you just ran.

 **Optional:** Most of the work in the guided example was in the commands of the form `$ ./magebench.py run-lan ...`.
-If you'd like to see exactly what this command does, see another tutorial here: TODO.
+If you'd like to see what this command does, then work through the tutorial on the [[https://github.com/ucbrise/mage/wiki|MAGE wiki]].

 Baseline: Comparison to Existing Frameworks
 -------------------------------------------